Kenny440715/Configure-ad/README.md

 ## Summary

 This project involved the setup and configuration of on-premises Active Directory within Azure Virtual Machines.
-We created a Windows Server 2022 VM as a domain controller and a Windows 10 VM as a client.
+I created a Windows Server 2022 VM as a domain controller and a Windows 10 VM as a client.
 The deployment process included configuring network settings, ensuring connectivity, installing Active Directory, creating user accounts, joining the client to the domain, enabling Remote Desktop access, and testing user logins.